We provide a host of

 taxonomy_skill_cluster_id

-The ID of the Cluster the Skill belongs to; empty for Skills that are not part of the Taxonomy.
+The external ID of the Cluster the Skill belongs to; empty for Skills that are not part of the Taxonomy.

 taxonomy_skill_cluster_name